-Historical background of the Department of Neuropathology
+Historical background of the Institute of Neuropathology

 The Department of Neuropathology at the University Klinikum Hamburg Eppendorf arose from the "Hirnanatomisches Laboratorium" (Laboratory of Brain Anatomy), at the oldest Department of General Pathology in a German mental hospital.
 The laboratory was founded at the "Irrenanstalt Friedrichsberg" (Friedrichsberg lunatic asylum).
 In this institution a unique approach was taken towards mental illnesses, implementing British concepts of the "no restraint system" of John Conolly.
 The hospital was opened in 1864.
 First Director became Ludwig Meyer.
 He was succeeded by Wilhelm Reye, who initiated and set up the first laboratory of Brain Anatomy in a German psychiatric clinic.